Short story

 That’s en…!
 Cesar thought in relief.
 Someday I’ll understand why some people don’t want others to have good things.

-In the classroom, only moving chairs could be heard.
-The easels were arranged in an arc, and in the middle there was a girl in a Chinese dress ready to pose.
+In the classroom, only the sound of moving chairs could be heard.
+The easels were arranged in an arc, and in the middle stood a girl in a Chinese dress, ready to pose.

 Is this the big secret test?
 A live portrait of a girl?
-No poses; no wrinkles? he thought not realizing that even the rejected candidates didn’t say what happened in the audition.
+No poses, no wrinkles? he thought, not realizing that his friends hadn’t said what happened in the audition.

 When he was about to pick up his paint tray, the teacher stood up from his desk and gave each student a piece of paper and a pencil, but no eraser.
-Cesar looked at Maria and their faces said: One mistake and we are out.
+Cesar looked at Maria and their faces said: One mistake and we’re out.

 The teacher walked up to the girl.
 Then, palm up, slowly raised his arm and pointed to her face.
 Cesar took a deep breath and thought: Showtime!
 He was no longer worried about making a mistake.
 He sketched her like a master, not with his wrist but with his arm.
 In no time, he had blocked out a well‑proportioned face and finished the drawing in two minutes.

-The teacher silently walked behind the easels, and when he saw that Cesar had finished drawing, he told him: “Do it again.
+The teacher silently walked behind the easels, and when he saw that Cesar had finished drawing.
+“Do it again.
 Here’s a rag.”

-Ready to fix it, he grabbed an eighty‑grit sandpaper from his bag and rolled the pencil on it until the pencil had a long and sharp tip.
+Ready to fix it, he grabbed an eighty‑grit sandpaper from his bag and rolled the pencil on it until it had a long tip.
+He drew a line along his thumb to feel its sharpness, and before finishing the line, he pressed his thumb on the sandpaper.
+My fingerprint, he thought.

 When he finished drawing her, the teacher looked at him and made a small circle in the air with his index finger.
 Cesar quickly wiped off the drawing again.

 Cesar noticed that the more details he added the muddier the drawing became.
 He stopped drawing.
 I’m out.
-The simplest portrait and I botched it, he thought.
+The simplest portrait and I botched it.

-When the teacher took a look at the drawing, Cesar tried to look into his eyes for any hint of expression, but it was too late; he had started walking to his desk.
+When the teacher took a look at the drawing, Cesar tried to catch his eyes for any hint of expression, but it was too late; he had already turned back to his desk.

-I didn’t draw beauty, I uncovered it, he thought.
+I didn’t draw beauty, I uncovered it.
 He imagined the great Michelangelo Buonarroti chiseling out the finest marble and made a pact with him: Yes, knowing what to remove is important.

 He looked at the drawing one more time, and although he knew it was good, he didn’t sign it.
 He secretly wanted the teacher to tell him to do so.